TEALSK12/apcsa-public/curriculum/Unit2/Lesson-204.md

 ### Introduction to Mixing Types `[10 minutes]`

-1. Here are some questions to guide this opening conversation:
+1. Here are some questions to introduce this lecture:

    - Have you needed to change a value's type?
    - What would happen if you asked a user for a number?